 Towada Barayaki

-When asked about Aomori Prefecture's famous ingredients, most people would probably answer apples.
-However, Aomori Prefecture has many other famous ingredients, such as garlic, Chinese yam, and tuna.
+When asked about famous ingredients from Aomori Prefecture, most people might answer apples.
+However, Aomori Prefecture has many other famous ingredients, such as garlic, yams, and tuna.

-This time, we will introduce B-class gourmet food from Aomori, which is a hot topic with the opening of the Tohoku Shinkansen and is no exaggeration to say is a treasure trove of ingredients.
+This time, we will introduce some of Aomori's local delicacies, which have become a hot topic since the opening of the Tohoku Shinkansen, and which can truly be called a treasure trove of ingredients.

 1. Towada Barayaki